-- (a) the financial statements and notes set out on pages 6 to 34 are in accordance with the Corporations Act 2001, including: - complying with Australian Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the Fund's financial position as at 30 June 2024 and of its performance for the financial year ended on that date. - (b) there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable; and - (c) Note 2(a) confirms that the financial statements comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+- a.
+The financial statements and notes set out on pages 6 to 26 are in accordance with the Corporations Act 2001, including: - i. complying with Australian Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - ii. giving a true and fair view of the Fund's financial position as at 30 June 2024 and of its performance for the financial year ended on that - b.
+There are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable; and - c.
+Note 2(a) confirms that the financial statements also comply with the International Financial Reporting Standards as issued by the International Accounting Standards Board.